sportsclimbs/grades/content/lists/uk-routes.md

 Steve McClure has been the dominent force in UK sport climbing for over 2 decades and it's no surprise he has done the most routes here.
 What is perhaps surprising is that he hasn't done more though.
 Of the 33 routes he has less than half having ticked 14.
 Steve's focus has been the Peak District and Yorkshire and misses out on routes further from home: Wales, Scotland and Devon.

-The runners up place is currently shared by Pete Robbins and Will Bosi with 6 routes each though Bosi routes are harder and include 4 9a's.
+The runners up place is currently shared by Pete Robbins and Will Bosi with 6 routes each though Bosi's routes are harder and include 4 9a's.
 After this there are 3 climbers with 5 routes each: Ben Moon, Malcolm Smith and Pete Dawson.

 The hardest crag, by a signifcant margin is Malham Cove, not just by number (8 routes listed) but also the hardest with the only 9b and two 9a+'s.
 In second place comes Raven Tor with 5 routes.

 The best years have been 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.

-2021 has got off to a good start with 6 ascents so far:
+2021 has got off to a good start with 7 ascents so far:

 1. *Rainshadow* 12th ascent by Eder Lomba Lopez de Ipiña
 2. New direct finish to *Make it Funky*, *Persian Dawn* (8c+) by Buster Martin